Mimi Fariña: Bread and Roses

 In 1974, Fariña founded Bread and Roses, now known as Bread and Roses Presents.
 The organization's name came from "Bread and Roses", a 1912 poem by James Oppenheim, which is commonly associated with a 1912 garment workers strike in Lawrence, Massachusetts.
 Farina had just set the poem to a new tune she composed, which was an instant success, becoming the favorite of many subsequent singers, including Judy Collins, Ani DiFranco, Utah Phillips, and Josh Lucker, and it was also performed by a slowly growing crowd of workers in a moving/critical turning point scene in the 2014 movie Pride.

 Bread and Roses is in its fifth decade as a non-profit organization, bringing free live music and entertainment to children, adults, and seniors who are isolated in institutional settings: children's day care and special needs schools, hospitals, adult and juvenile detention facilities, homeless shelters, adult recovery centers, senior day and convalescent homes.
 Bread and Roses serves isolated audiences in eight counties in the San Francisco Bay Area, and consults with other like-minded programs nationally.
 In 2019, Bread and Roses brought performers to play more than 600 concerts in over 120 institutions.

 Though she continued to sing in her later years, releasing an album in 1985 and performing sporadically, Fariña devoted most of her time to running Bread and Roses.
 In the late 1980s, she teamed with Pete Sears to play a variety of benefit and protest concerts.
 Many concerts were concerned with human rights issues in Central America, especially the U.S.-backed civil wars in Guatemala and El Salvador.
 They once set up to play on the abandoned railroad tracks outside the Concord Naval Weapons Center in California.
 Surrounded by military police, Fariña and Sears played a show for people protesting U.S. weapons being shipped to government troops in El Salvador.

 In 1985, she recorded her own album Mimi Fariña Solo.
 Bread and Roses also has a CD–produced by Banana, aka Lowell Levinger, with Michael Kleff–of a series of concerts that she gave with Banana in Germany in the 1980s.

 Fariña used her connections with the folk-singing community to elicit help in supporting Bread and Roses.
-Their concert events featured many friends and musicians including Pete Seeger, Paul Winter, Odetta, Hoyt Axton, Judy Collins, Taj Mahal, Lily Tomlin, Carlos Santana, Bonnie Raitt, Robin Williams, Jackson Browne, Joni Mitchell, The Roches, Maria Muldaur, Rickie Lee Jones, Country Joe McDonald, Boz Scaggs, Malvina Reynolds, Paul Simon, Elizabeth Cotten, Van Morrison, Kris Kristofferson, Leonard Cohen, Arlo Guthrie, Jerry Garcia, Peter Coyote, Rob Reiner, Peter Rowan, Graham Nash, Bonnie Raitt, Father Guido Sarducci and others.
+Their concert events featured many friends and musicians including Pete Seeger, Paul Winter, Odetta, Hoyt Axton, Judy Collins, Taj Mahal, Lily Tomlin, Carlos Santana, Bonnie Raitt, Robin Williams, Jackson Browne, Joni Mitchell, The Roches, Maria Muldaur, Rickie Lee Jones, Country Joe McDonald, Boz Scaggs, Malvina Reynolds, Paul Simon, Elizabeth Cotten, Van Morrison, Kris Kristofferson, Leonard Cohen, Arlo Guthrie, Jerry Garcia, Peter Coyote, Rob Reiner, Peter Rowan, Graham Nash, Father Guido Sarducci and others.